GrantMeStrength/retro/rust/intro.md

 }
 ```

-You can return a value from a loop:
+You can return a value from a loop, because a Rust statement becomes an expression when you leave out the semi-colon (see *Functions*):

 ```
 let result = loop {